 Take our quiz to find out if you and your pet are ready to form a therapy team.

-Animal welfare and infection control are key principles in the Pet Partners Therapy Animal Program.
+Animal welfare and infection control are key principles of the Pet Partners Therapy Animal Program.
 Asking animals to make therapy animal visits when they are not healthy increases stress and can lead to a worsened condition.
 Additionally, you may visit clients with compromised immune systems who would be at risk for transmission of zoonotic diseases.

-Successful handlers will be able to:
+Successful handlers will be able to do the following:

 Pet Partners welcomes handlers as young as 10 years old.
 If you are under the age of 16, you must be accompanied on all visits by a parent/guardian or an adult appointed by the parent/guardian.
 All individuals under the age of 18 must have permission to participate from a parent or guardian, which is collected during the application process.

-After you have reviewed all the basic requirements, this is the question that will truly determine your ability to become a successful team.
+After you’ve reviewed all the basic requirements, this is the question that will truly determine your ability to become a successful team.
 Therapy animals must inspire confidence in those they meet, so they should consistently demonstrate that they’re well-behaved and have good manners.
-The three terms Pet Partners uses to describe this desired behavior are reliable, predictable and controllable.
+The three terms Pet Partners uses to describe this desired behavior are reliable, predictable, and controllable.
 When you can predict your animal’s reactions, you can take action to ensure a reliable response and maintain control of your animal in any situation.
 When clients and facility staff perceive that you’re in control of your animal, they’ll have confidence in you and your animal when you come for visits.